West Bridgford: Sport

-Trent Bridge Cricket Ground was first used for the purpose in 1838 and held its first Test match in 1899, for England playing against Australia.
-It is the third oldest ground used as a Test cricket venue after Lord's in London and Eden Gardens in Calcutta, India.
-Trent Bridge is also home to Nottinghamshire County Cricket Club, a first-class English cricket club.
+Trent Bridge Cricket Ground was first used in 1838 and held its first test match in 1899, when England played against Australia.
+It is the third oldest ground used as a test cricket venue after Lord's in London and Eden Gardens in Calcutta, India.
+Trent Bridge is home to Nottinghamshire County Cricket Club, a first-class cricket club.

-There are two rowing clubs in West Bridgford – Nottingham Rowing Club and Nottingham and Union Rowing Club – and a rowing shell manufacturer, Raymond Sims Ltd. Several of the town's secondary schools feature rowing activities.
+There are two rowing clubs in West Bridgford: Nottingham Rowing Club and Nottingham and Union Rowing Club, along with a rowing shell manufacturer, Raymond Sims Ltd. Several of the town's secondary schools feature rowing activities.

-West Bridgford has two major rugby clubs: Nottingham Moderns RFC in Wilford village and West Bridgford Rugby Club.
+West Bridgford has two large Rugby Union clubs: Nottingham Moderns RFC in Wilford village and West Bridgford Rugby Club.
 Nottingham RFC moved its training base and reserve team ground from Ireland Road, Beeston, to Lady Bay after the 2005/2006 season.
 It plays first-team fixtures at Meadow Lane, just over Trent Bridge from West Bridgford.

+There are two Karate clubs in West Bridgford: South Notts Shotokan Karate Club (SNSKC), a KUGB club, and West Bridgford Shotokan Karate Club (WBSKC), which is associated to the HDKI.

 West Bridgford Hockey Club on Loughborough Road was the childhood hockey club of Olympic Gold medallist and former West Bridgford resident Helen Richardson-Walsh.

 Retail

 West Bridgford was the location of the UK's first major out-of-town superstore.
 In 1964, an American company, GEM, opened a store on Loughborough Road.
 Despite ambitions, GEM's British operations were not a success, with only two other such stores opening.
-National concessionaires withdrew from these, and in 1966 the fledgling Asda superstore chain, owned by a Leeds, Yorkshire-based dairy farming conglomerate, Associated Dairies, acquired a controlling interest in the GEM operations.
-The Loughborough Road site still has an Asda store, although it was replaced by a much larger one on land adjacent to the old site in 1999.
+National concessionaires withdrew, and in 1966 the fledgling Asda superstore chain, owned by a Leeds-based dairy farming conglomerate, Associated Dairies, acquired a controlling interest in the GEM operations.
+The Loughborough Road site has an Asda store, although it was replaced by a much larger one on land adjacent to the old site in 1999.
 The original building was demolished and replaced by a car park and petrol station area.

-In 2018 Rushcliffe Borough Council appointed a team to recommend improvements and changes to the town.
-These include better road design, with landscaping points to improve the movement of people from Gordon Road through to Central Avenue.
+In 2018, Rushcliffe Borough Council appointed a team of retail consultants to recommend improvements and changes to the town's shopping areas and the wider public realm.
+These included better road design, with landscaping points to improve the movement of people from Gordon Road through to Central Avenue.
 Both roads have independent retailers and national chains.
-Other proposals include moving Bridgford Road car park underground and putting retail space at ground level.
+Other proposals included moving Bridgford Road car park underground and putting retail space at ground level.
+These proposals have largely been abandoned and, presently in 2024, have not been followed through.